Taming Real-World Space-Time Video Super-Resolution with One-Step Diffusion: Experiments

 \subsection{Experimental Settings}

-\textbf{Datasets.} To support our multi-stage training scheme, we employ HQ-VSR~\cite{chen2025dove}, Adobe240~\cite{su2017deep}, and DIV2K~\cite{cai2019toward} as HQ video, HFR video, and HQ image datasets, respectively.
-Spatial degradations are synthesized using the RealBasicVSR~\cite{chan2022investigating} pipeline, while the original data serve as the GT.
-In Stage 1, we use the HQ-VSR dataset with only spatial degradation.
-In Stage 2, the Adobe240 dataset is subjected to both spatial and temporal degradations, where temporal degradation is conducted by uniformly skipping 0, 1, 3, 7, or 15 frames.
-In Stage 3, we adopt a mixture of HQ-VSR videos and DIV2K images (with images duplicated to match video length) and apply spatial degradation together with mild temporal degradation by uniformly skipping 0 or 1 frame.
+\textbf{Datasets.} To support our progressive adaptation scheme, we employ HQ-VSR~\cite{chen2025dove}, Adobe240~\cite{su2017deep}, and DIV2K~\cite{cai2019toward} (with images duplicated to match video length) as the HQ video, HFR video, and HQ image datasets, respectively.
+Spatial degradations are synthesized using the RealBasicVSR~\cite{chan2022investigating} pipeline, and temporal degradations are conducted by interval sampling, while the original data serve as GT.
+In the TC adaptation, temporal degradation is introduced by uniformly sampling with frame intervals of 1, 2, 4, 8, or 16.
+In the TE adaptation, since the HQ video dataset has limited frame rates, we apply mild temporal degradation by uniformly sampling with frame intervals of 1 or 2.
 For evaluation, we comprehensively consider both synthetic and real-world datasets.
 The synthetic benchmarks include UDM10~\cite{tao2017detail}, SPMCS~\cite{yi2019progressive}, YouHQ40~\cite{zhou2024upscale}, and GoPro~\cite{nah2017deep}, while the real-world datasets comprise MVSR4x~\cite{wang2023benchmark} and VideoLQ~\cite{chan2022investigating}, where synthetic degradation processes are consistent with the training settings.
-Following previous STVSR work~\cite{kim2025bf}, we evaluate STVSR performance at multiple spatiotemporal scales on the HFR GoPro dataset.
+Following previous STVSR work~\cite{kim2025bf}, we evaluate STVSR performance at multiple spatiotemporal scales on the GoPro dataset with high frame rates.
 For other datasets with lower frame rates, we only consider single-frame interpolation with $4\times$ spatial upscaling, unless otherwise specified.

-\textbf{Implementation Details.} We adopt the text-to-video model, CogVideoX1.5-5B~\cite{yang2024cogvideox}, as the pretrained backbone to implement our OSDEnhancer.
-To stabilize generation and reduce redundant text encoding overhead, we follow~\cite{chen2025dove} and consistently use empty text embeddings as conditions.
-Training is conducted on 4 NVIDIA RTX PRO 6000 GPUs with a batch size of 4. \textit{More details can be found in the supplementary.}